tonellicueto/ill-said_thoughts_blog/_posts/2023-04-22-BajoLaSombraDeLenin.md

 in Sisyphusian convergence<br/>
 to that infinity,<br/>
 to which Lenin looks,<br/>
-from which the comes out.
+from which the sun comes out.
 </p>
 <p><a href="#fnref:1" class="footnote-backref" role="doc-backlink">&#8617;</a></p>
 </li>